-- a) BARC shall have equal representation with equal voting rights from the three Associations namely; AAAI, ISA and IBF.
-It is expected that these Associations will be truly representative of their segments and that membership rules will be applied in a completely transparent manner by the respective Associations. - b) In addition to 12 Board members proposed in the Articles of Association of BARC, there shall be two nominees of the Ministry of Information and Broadcasting on the Board of Directors of BARC.
-While the Government nominees will not have voting rights on any resolution; their affirmative vote will be a prerequisite on the issue of TRP agency selection methodology.
-Business shall be transacted at any Board meeting with one of the two Government nominees present.
+a) BARC shall have equal representation with equal voting rights from the three Associations namely; AAAI, ISA and IBF.
+It is expected that these Associations will be truly representative of their segments and that membership rules will be applied in a completely transparent manner by the respective Associations.

+- b) In addition to 12 Board members proposed in the Articles of Association of BARC, there shall be two nominees of the Ministry of Information and Broadcasting on the Board of Directors of BARC.
+The Government nominees will not have voting rights on any resolution.
 Any dissent of the Government nominees shall be recorded in the minutes of the Board Meetings, if so desired by the nominee.
 The sitting fees for the Government nominees shall be regulated in terms of Gol instructions issued from time to time (Presently Government nominees are not entitled for any sitting fees). - c) There shall be a Technical Committee within BARC which shall guide and supervise the various processes.

-The Technical Committee shall inter-alia include nominees from the Ministry of Statistics and Programme Implementation, National Council of Applied Economic d) For specific assignments contracted by BARC to any of the organisations represented through the nominees in the Technical Committee; the terms & conditions and fee shall be governed through mutual negotiation.
+The Technical Committee shall inter-alia include one nominee each from the Ministry of Statistics and Programme Implementation, National Council of Applied Economic Research (NCAER) and Indian Statistical Institute (ISI), Kolkata.
+The nominated members of the Technical Committee shall be entitled to remuneration in line with the remuneration of other members of the Committee, if permitted by the rules & regulations of their parent organisation. - d) For specific assignments contracted by BARC to any of the organisations represented through the nominees in the Technical Committee; the terms & conditions and fee shall be governed through mutual negotiation.